 Interested in volunteering for the DIY Memory Lab?

 Become a part of the DIY Memory Lab by being available to Memory Lab users for questions and troubleshooting.
 Volunteers must enjoy working with the public and be comfortable learning new technology.
-Check out our the volunteer job post here for more information and to apply!
+Check out our the volunteer page to learn more!

 This DIY Memory Lab was supported in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.

 Email [email protected]

 Daily organization.
 Personal collections are larger than ever, spanning physical things like keepsakes and journals, to digital things like Word documents, photographs, email, and social media accounts.
 Taking steps to care for your stuff will help you locate, reference, and re-use what you create.

 Security.
 Losing track of your assets and online accounts is a threat to your online identity and personal security.
 This means that sometimes even deleting is a valuable personal archiving strategy.

 Legacy.
 What you produce purposefully (like a home movie or photograph) and what you produce in daily life (like a calendar appointment or email) could be important for your loved ones and for the cultural record.

 The DIY Memory Lab is a do-it-yourself space with equipment to digitize home movies, scan photographs and slides, along with other personal/family keepsakes, located in the History Room on second floor of the San Leandro Public Library.
 It's a DIY model, with step-by-step instructions provided for user reference, and with staff or volunteers on hand for technical support.
 Get a SLPL library card, attend an orientation, and sign the Memory Lab User Agreement in order to book a reservation to digitize your own materials.